qyyMriel/fundSystem/README.md

 Type localhost:8000 in browser to go to the home page of our system.

 ###Result
-For the details, please see the report.pdf in the same directory.
+For the details, please see the <b>report.pdf</b> in the same directory.